sajeed2804/Excel-Sales-Analytics/README.md

 - [x]	Utilizing DAX to create calculated columns.

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- [x]	A better understanding of sales and finance reports.
 - [x]	Designing user-centric reports with empathy in mind.
-- [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.